 “Now who wants some money?”
 At Cramer’s instructions, a few female assistants start throwing wads of cash into the crowd, and now about half the crowd is shaking their booties.
 (I’m in the back row; my booty remains unshaken.)

 Cramer later reveals that this was a demonstration of successful online marketing.
 “Asking you to shake your booty was a pretty big ask,” he says.
 “But I gave you a series of small asks, warming up to the big one.”
-He guesses that his conversion went from about 14% to 28%, “And when I started throwing money, about 50% shook their booty for me.
+He guesses that his conversion went from about 14 percent to 28 percent, “And when I started throwing money, about 50 percent shook their booty for me.
 That’s the psychology of influence and persuasion,” he pauses dramatically, “and I guarantee that it works online.”

 It’s an effective, if chilling, demonstration of Chiang Mai’s start-up ethos—a relentless focus on sales and conversion.
 No leap of imagination is required to see how this can translate to the get-rich-quick world of ICOs.